Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Results for specific priors

-The next examples show that it is in fact not necessary to use a prior on $f$ that is compatible with the operator $K_\theta$ as in the preceding case.
+The next examples show that it is not necessary to use a prior on $f$ that is compatible with the operator $K_\theta$.
 Commonly used Gaussian process priors work just as well and give similar results.
 Only the appropriate type of regularity to describe the result is slightly different in each case.

-\begin{ex}[Integrated Brownian motion] Define the $k$-fold integration operators $I_{0+}^k$ by $I_{0+}^0 f = f$ and $I^{k}_{0+}f(t) = \int_0^t I^{k-1}_{0+}f(s)\,ds$ for $k \in \NN$.
+\begin{ex}[Integrated Brownian motion] Define the $k$-fold integration operators $I_{0+}^k$ by $I_{0+}^0 f = f$ and $I^{k}_{0+}f(t) = \int_0^t I^{k-1}_{0+}f(s)\,ds$, for $k \in \NN$.
 Now fix $k \in \NN_0$ and let $\pi_f$ be the law of the centered Gaussian process

 where $Z_0, \ldots, Z_{k}$ are independent standard normal variables and $B$ is a standard Brownian motion independent of the $Z_i$.
 (The independent polynomial is added to the $k$-fold integrated Brownian motion because the process itself and its $k$ derivatives would otherwise all vanish at $0$, which is undesirable.)
-The well-known properties of Brownian motion imply that the process $W$ (almost) has regularity $\alpha = k+1/2$, in the sense that its sample paths almost surely belong to $C^s[0,1]$ for every $s < \alpha$.
+The well-known properties of Brownian motion imply that the process $W$ (almost) has regularity $\alpha = k+1/2$, in the sense that its sample paths belong to $C^s[0,1]$, almost surely, for every $s < \alpha$.
 We assume that $f_0 \in C^\beta[0,1]$ for $\beta > 0$.